benperez/oath/README.md

 # oath
-A simple, straightforward library that makes working with promises slightly simpler
+A simple, straightforward library that makes working with promises easier

 ## Proposed Functions
 ### Promise.all with a set level of concurrency